Guile Knots

 quit-cvar))

-Procedure: call-with-temporary-thread a
+Procedure: call-with-temporary-thread thunk

 Run THUNK in a temporary thread and return its result to the calling fiber.

-Procedure: display/knots _ OPT: _
+Procedure: display/knots obj OPT: port

 Write OBJ to PORT (default: current output port) as a UTF-8 byte sequence via put-bytevector.